ljsinclair/ljsinclair/the-power-of-the-doctor.md

 ## What's a hater to think?

-There's a particularly nasty section of Doctor Who fandom[^b582] who have been screaming like cut pigs ever since Jodie Whittaker got the role.
+There's a particularly nasty section of Doctor Who fandom who have been screaming like cut pigs ever since Jodie Whittaker got the role.
 For example:

 * [The drinker on the 13th Doctor](https://www.youtube.com/watch?v=MGWxjHBSn-4)[^29dd]
 * [Not the doctor](https://www.youtube.com/watch?v=82d5SrsPkIg)